gmberton/image-matching-models/README.md

 # result.keys() = ['num_inliers', 'H', 'mkpts0', 'mkpts1', 'inliers0', 'inliers1', 'kpts0', 'kpts1', 'desc0', 'desc1']
 ```

-You can also run as a standalone script, which will perform inference on the the examples inside `./assets`.
+You can also run this as a standalone script, which will perform inference on the the examples inside `./assets`.
 It is possible to specify also resolution and num_keypoints.
 This will take a few seconds also on a laptop's CPU, and will produce the same images that you see above.

 ```
 python main.py --matcher sift-lg --device cpu --log_dir output_sift-lg